 SharkWise Marine Internship

-The interns work with Masters and/or PhD students that are registered at Stellenbosch University.
-The interns assist with data collection for the postgraduate research.
-Current postgraduate research includes:
+The interns work with Masters and PhD students registered at Stellenbosch University and assist with data collection for their postgraduate research.

-Interns also analyse data using various software, undertake photo and video equipment care, enjoy fun dives and have the opportunity to meet local and international people with similar interests
+Interns also analyse data using various software, undertake photo and video equipment care, enjoy fun dives and have the opportunity to meet local and international people with similar interests.

-Interns are expected to have a passion for the natural world and have a hands on attitude towards academic research.
-Current or prior studies in the natural sciences are preferred
+The internship costs R30 000 (ca EUR 1,800) per month.
+Interns are expected to have a passion for the natural world and a hands-on attitude towards academic research.
+Current or prior studies in the natural sciences are preferred.

-The program includes:
+The program includes the following:

 - Diving training